 The floor must also be easy to clean, and not overly porous, given the prevalence of bacteria and other microorganisms in any medical office.
 A longer base for your floor can help you avoid contamination, and a polished surface can allow for easier mopping and disinfecting.
 Polished concrete is also practically imporous; the surface is sealed to prevent liquids from seeping through.
 Healthcare providers should avoid flooring with volatile organic compounds, as these can irritate a patient’s respiratory system and, over time, can cause a decline in overall health.
 Decontamination is a resource intensive activity, so an ounce of prevention is worth a pound of cure.

-Choosing colored and patterned flooring can have many practical uses for any medical facility.
+Choosing coloured and patterned flooring can have many practical uses for any medical facility.
 The colour of the floor can be used to cheer patients up; choose light blues, pinks or other soft colours, along with patterns that create texture but don’t overwhelm.
 You can also use floor colour to distinguish between different zones of your facility; this is especially useful in large facilities, where you may have different specialists working in different areas.
 Colours can also be used to create paths to lead patients and staff through the facility, as well as to distinguish between foot traffic going in one direction or the other.

 The goal here is to make your patients comfortable, as well as to help them intuit the navigation of your facility; signage explaining how the zones are denoted by floor colour, as well as pathing that is coloured the same as the zone it leads to, will allow patients to swiftly navigate what may otherwise be a daunting floor plan.
 This may relieve them of anxiety, allowing more genuine practitioner-patient interaction.